share/sharedb-mongo/README.md

 ### Middlewares

 Middlewares let you hook into the `sharedb-mongo` pipeline for certain actions.
-They are distinct from [middleware in `ShareDB`](https://github.com/share/sharedb) as they are closer the concrete calls that are made to `MongoDB` itself.
+They are distinct from [middleware in `ShareDB`](https://github.com/share/sharedb) as they are closer to the concrete calls that are made to `MongoDB` itself.

 The original intent for middleware on `sharedb-mongo` is to support running in a sharded `MongoDB` cluster to satisfy the requirements on shard keys for versions 4.2 and greater of `MongoDB`.
 For more information see [the MongoDB docs](https://docs.mongodb.com/manual/core/sharding-shard-key/#shard-keys).